 As long as you have the rice cooked in advance, it really doesn’t take much to prepare:

 - Make sure the rice is cooked ahead (whether scheduled in your rice cooker or ready to reheat from the freezer).
 Otherwise, just make steamed rice using your method.
-The rice cooking time is not counted for total preparation time.
+The rice cooking time is not counted for the total preparation time.

 - Slice salmon.
 Read my tips below.